Ningreka/EV-Eye/README.md

   │  └─right
   │      ..........
   ```
-Data_davis_labelled_with_mask: Using the code in '/matlab_processed/enerate_pupil_mask.m' to label the pupil area of the grayscale images, the results are saved in the hdf5 files and used for DL-based Pupil Segmentation.
+Data_davis_labelled_with_mask: Using the code in '/matlab_processed/enerate_pupil_mask.m' to label grayscale images with annotation results in Data_davis, the results are saved as hdf5 files and used for DL-based Pupil Segmentation.
   ```-
   ─Data_davis_labelled_with_mask
   ├─left